 Address: Carrer Olot, 5, 08024 Barcelona

-Entry Fee: Yes (for the main Monumental Zone, the rest of the park is free)
+Entry Fee: Yes, €18 adult for the Monumental Zone (April 2026); rest of the park is free

 Park Güell is a public park system located on Carmel Hill in Barcelona.
 Eusebi Güell asked Gaudí to help design a private residential development for luxury homes.
 Gaudí worked on the project from 1900 to 1914.
-The original intention by Güell was to create a large number of luxury homes here; however, after a couple of houses were built (not by Gaudí) it was determined that this was not going to be successful.
+The original intention by Güell was to create a large number of luxury homes here; however, after a couple of houses were built (not by Gaudí), it was determined that this was not going to be successful.

-Note also that getting to Park Güell requires walking up a hill from most locations so those with mobility issues may want to arrange to be dropped off at the entrance.
+Note also that getting to Park Güell requires walking up a hill from most locations, so those with mobility issues may want to arrange to be dropped off at the entrance.

 Colònia Güell